phuocng/html-dom/posts/zoom-an-image.md

 const step = (maxScale - minScale) / 100;
 ```

+{% callout %}
-> It's also possible to set the lower and upper values based on the initial scale.
-I set constant values
-> to make this post simple.
+It's also possible to set the lower and upper values based on the initial scale.
+I set constant values to make this post simple.
+{% endcallout %}

 The slider can update the value via the width of left part: